 Stop One: Muir Woods National Monument

-Muir Woods National Monument is a place to walk among ancient redwoods ranging from 400 to 800 years old and grow over 250 feet tall.
+Muir Woods National Monument is a place to walk among ancient redwoods ranging from 400 to 800 years old and growing over 250 feet tall.
 Muir Woods National Monument was established in 1908 by President Franklin Roosevelt to save the trees from destruction.
 In addition to checking out the redwoods, you can take in so many of the park’s natural elements including Redwood Creek, wildlife, and countless types of trees that take root in the land.

 Stop Two: Rohnert Park

 Also known as The Friendly City, Rohnert Park is a small area with lots of fun things to do.
-Visit Scandia Family Fun Center to enjoy miniature golfing, bumper cars, water boats with squirt gun blasters, batting cages and an arcade.
+Visit Scandia Family Fun Center to enjoy miniature golfing, bumper cars, water boats with squirt gun blasters, batting cages, and an arcade.
 You can also strap on a pair of skates at Cal Skate.
 If you are not too tired after engaging in all those activities, you can work off even more energy at Rebounderz trampoline park.

 Stop Three: Up and Away Hot Air Ballooning